Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 Now create a new (empty) text file, and save it as *hello_world.mojo*.

-## 3.3.1 The main function is necessary
-Now try to compile this empty file: `mojo hello_world.mojo` (You can do this on the command-line, or from within VSCode (see § 2.7.2.1))
+Now try to compile this empty file: `mojo hello_world.mojo` (You can do this on the command-line, or from within VSCode (see § 2.10.3))

 The compiler protests with:
-`mojo: error: error: module does not define a `main` function` In other words: the mojo compiler doesn't find a main() function from where to start compiling/executing.
+`mojo: error: error: module does not define a `main` function` In other words: the mojo compiler doesn't find a main() function from where to start execution.

 What does this mean?
 Every executable Mojo program contained in a source file needs a so called *entry point* called **main**.
 This is the starting point for code execution, as in many other languages.